 Accreditation: A great CME course is accredited by institutions like The Accreditation Council For Continuing Medical Education (ACCME) or The American Medical Association to ensure all CME credits will count for licensure.
 Get CME accredited in your state to ensure your courses meet the needs of your learners.

-When crafting your CME courses, knowing if you’re on the right track may be challenging.
-Let’s look at what you need to consider as you build and execute your continuing medical education courses.
+Knowing if you’re on the right track may be challenging when crafting your CME courses.
+Let’s consider what you must consider as you build and execute your continuing medical education courses.

 The most crucial component of a CME program is the platform you choose.
 If a clinician logs into your CME program and struggles with the interface or finds the modules inaccessible, they are bound to be frustrated.
 You can avoid this by choosing the best platform for your CE course.

 Your CE platform must be consistent and reliable.
 You don’t want participants to drop a course because the learning management system is cumbersome or confusing.
 So the platform must have a user-friendly interface, detailed live reporting, and intuitive navigation.

 Look for a continuing education platform with the following features to ensure the best user experience:

 In-house event services: Leverage your in-house team's knowledge and resources to create meaningful and tailored educational content.
 This also ensures the course content aligns well with your staff's unique needs and challenges in their specific roles.